XpiritBV/ContainerWorkshop-Docs/Lab11-BlueGreen.md

 ```
 > You should see that around 90 percent of the calls returned were answered by the *green* version, returning the word 'green' and that around 10 percent of the calls returned 'blue'.

-Type `exit` to stop the container.
+Switch back to your terminal and leave the test Pod running.

 ### Blue/Green testing
 You can now perform Blue/Green testing, and (gradually) shift traffic towards the (newer) 'blue' version of the software.